defenseunicorns/pepr-legacy/README.md

 | servicemesh.bigbang.dev/expose| Name of the service to expose |
 | servicemesh.bigbang.dev/port| Port exposed on the virtual service |
 | servicemesh.bigbang.dev/host | host name that goes as a subdomain under the default domain configured via istio |

+## Policy Exceptions

+Looking how how we could enable Policy Exceptions, there could be a rework done of how some of the policies are done.
+Looking at the container registry policy, we could rework it to [This ClusterPolicy](./policy/registries.yaml) that allows for using an annotation on the namespace (since creating namespaces is a cluster admin permission) that would provide namespace level exceptions to the policy